-During 1992 the Goldstream mine, operated on a 50-50 basis by Goldney Resources Inc. and Bethiehem Resources Corporation, produced 16.2 million kilograms of copper and 1.6 million kilograms of zinc from 430 825 tonnes of ore at a daily milling rate of 1150 tonnes.
+During 1992 the Goldstream mine, operated on a 50-50 basis by Goldnev Resources Inc. and Bethlehem Resources Corporation, produced 16.2 million kilograms of copper and 1.6 million kilograms of zinc from 430 825 tonnes of ore at a daily milling rate of 1150 tonnes.
 Mining reserves at April 1, 1993 were 1.436 million tonnes grading 4.48% copper, 3.03% zinc and 8.2 grams per tonne silver.
 This represents a 26% increase from the November 1992 calculation.
-Underground mining operations were suspended in May to allow time to revise mining plans to reduce costs in the light of decreasing conper prices, to decrease the environmental liability associated with the surface stockpiles by milling them, and to allow for a smooth transition between underground mining contractors.
+Underground mining operations were suspended in May to allow time to revise mining plans to reduce costs in the light of decreasing copper prices, to decrease the environmental liability associated with the surface stockpiles by milling them, and to allow for a smooth transition between underground mining contractors.
 Underground mining operations resumed in June using the revised mining plan.
-Bothlehem carried out a two-phase exploration program including diamond drilling to test targets based on geophysical interpretation of a previously flown airborne survey and recem discovery of mineralized float and outcrop in the area south of the mine.
-Bethlehem, in a joint venture agreement with Columbia Gold Mines Ltd., plans to custom mill approximately 5400 tonnes of ore grading about 24 grams par tonne gold from the Tillicum property, at the Goldstream mill.
+Bethlehem carried out a two-phase exploration program including diamond drilling to test targets based on geophysical interpretation of a previously flown airborne survey and recent discovery of mineralized float and outcrop in the area south of the mine.
+Bethlehem, in a joint venture agreement with Columbia Gold Mines Ltd., custom milled approximately 5500 tonnes of ore grading about 24.5 grams per tonne gold from the Tillicum property, at the Goldstream mill.
 Virtually all of the Tillicum gold blended into the Goldstream concentrate will constitute a credit which will accrue to the joint venture.

 In the last half of 1993, International Skyline Gold Corporation completed rehabilitation and recommissioning of the Johnny Mountain gold mine.
-The concentrator was expected to treat 18 140 tonnes of ore containing an estimated minimum 17.5 grams per tonne gold at a daily milling rate of 320 tonnes prior to shut down for the winter.
-The projected output was about 311 000 grams (10 000 ounces) of gold, 54 400 kilograms of copper and 466 550 grams (15 000 oonces) of silver, at an estimated cash operating cost of US\$233 per ounce gold.
-Underground and surface exploration and development of reserves were concentrated on the Zephrin vein in the Stonehouse gold deposit and on recovery of remnant blocks of the 16 win.
-The caudpany went into the site this spring with 23 580 tonnes of ore identified.
-In addition, Skyline completed an induced polarization survey on the Bronson Creek (Red Bluff) porphyry copper-gold prospect located near the mine and follow-up diamond drilling was carried out.
+The concentrator treated 21 770 tonnes of ore at a daily milling rate of 320 tonnes prior to shut down for the winter.
+Production totalled approximately 233 280 grams (7500 oz.) of gold.
+Underground and surface exploration and development of reserves were concentrated on the Zephrin vein in the Stonehouse gold deposit and on recovery of remnant blocks of the 16 vein.
+The company went into the site this spring with 23 580 tonnes of ore identified.
+In addition, Skyline completed an induced polarization survey on the Bronson Creek (Red Bluff) porphyry copper-gold prospect located near the mine and follow-up diamond drilling consisting of seven holes was carried out.

-At the Endako molybdenum mine, Placer Dome Inc. produced 7 million kilograms of molybdenum in 1992 from 9 675 500 tonnes of ore at a daily milling feed of 27 500 tonnes.
+At the Endako molybdenum mine, Placer Dome Inc. produced 7 million kilograms of molybdenum in 1992 from 9 675 500 tonnes of ore at a daily milling rate of 27 500 tonnes.
 Reserves as of January 1, 1993 were 120 338 000 tonnes grading 0.0816% molybdenum.

 In May 1993, the Dome Mountain gold mine was temporarily shut down to comply with the B.C.
-Ministry of Energy, Mines and Petroleum Resources' safety regulations, and because of continuing legal negotiations between Habsburg Resources Inc. and Timmins Nickel Inc. During 1992 the operation produced an estimated 275 260 grams (8850 ounces) of gold from 27 685 tonaes of ore vin a custom milling agreement with Equity Silver Mines Ltd. Reserves at January 1, 1993 were estimated at 253 960 tonnes grading 11.3 grams per tonne gold.
-In August 1993, Habsburg reached agreement with Timmins Nickel to cease all legal action and restructure the Donie Mountain joint venture, giving Habsburg an 80% interest in the mine.
-Habsburg will be the operator and work began to develop a capital budget and new mine plan to enable resumption of production at a rate of 225 tonnes per day for an estimated four-year miar life.
+Ministry of Energy, Mines and Petroleum Resources' safety regulations, and because of continuing legal negotiations between Habsburg Resources Inc. and Timmins Nickel Inc. During 1992 the operation produced an estimated 275 260 grams (8850 ounces) of gold from 27 685 tonnes of ore via a custom milling agreement with Equity Silver Mines Ltd. Reserves at January 1, 1993 were estimated at 253 960 tonnes grading 11.3 grams per tonne gold.
+In August 1993, Habsburg reached agreement with Timmins Nickel to cease all legal action and restructure the Dome Mountain joint venture, giving Habsburg an 80% interest in the mine.
+Habsburg will be the operator and work began to develop a capital budget and new mine plan to enable resumption of production at a rate of 225 tonnes per day for an estimated 4-year mine life.